Zenkit and the GDPR

 - Ensures that our team are fully aware of the best practices

-Basically, it ensures that our data handling processes are state-of-the-art, and that absolutely everything is documented so we can easily understand where personal data comes from and where it’s going to.
+Basically, it ensures that our data handling processes are state-of-the-art and that absolutely everything is documented so we can easily understand where personal data comes from and where it’s going.

 GDPR stands for the General Data Protection Regulation.
 It is the European Union’s (EU’s) new regulation that safeguards the personal data of individuals in the EU, as well as the export of personal data abroad.